eouia/MMM-calendarExtDays/README.md

 | `showEventLocation` | `Boolean` | `true`	| Don't you want to know where the event is held? |

 ## Notice
-I had a plan to release this late this month because of my summer holidays.
-But...
+I had a plan to release this late this month because of my summer holidays(from 7.
+Jul).
+However...
 I release now.
 I believe there are many bugs in this.
 But I have no time to fix it for a while.
 You should consider that.
+After vacation, I'll check everything.

 **Goog Luck!**